Once you've created your widget, follow the appropriate steps below to add it to your website.

 Adding your snippet code to a page

-We will concentrate on the Home Page but if you have a blog included the process of adding you widget stays the same, just the canvas naming differs.
+We will concentrate on the Home Page but if you have a blog included the process of adding your widget stays the same, just the canvas naming differs.

-- The 2nd option allows you to add others items such as a rectangle, an icon, Embed Code, a Video as well as a Gallery to the canvas.
+The 2nd option allows you to add other items such as a rectangle, an icon, Embed Code, a Video as well as a Gallery to the canvas.
+Although the Gallery option will display pictures, this is for displaying pictures uploaded to your Media Library (see 3rd option).

-- You will see the widget being displayed on both canvasses.
+You will see the widget being displayed on both canvases.

 Note: Make sure you have selected the Show Mobile and Desktop option on the bottom menu to allow you to set the width as it will be displayed on both display sizes.

-In the top left-hand corner you will see a blue highlighted link (SITE PREVIEW) that you can use to open up your live website.
+In the top left-hand corner of the Preview page, you will see a blue highlighted link (SITE PREVIEW) that you can use to open up your live website.

 Adding your Slideshow Display widget

-- We are now going to add some HTML and CSS code to our snippet to create an area where the widget will be displayed.
-The area will be basically as follows:
+We are now going to add some HTML and CSS code to our snippet to create an area where the widget will be displayed.
+The area will be basically as follows (iframe is the Widget contents):

 Make the following changes to the snippet:

-<div>area with the following style (the id is just for explanatory purposes for this tutorial, it is not used for any other purpose so you can actually leave it out).
+Add a <div> area with the following style (the id (Wrapper) is just for explanatory purposes for this tutorial, it is not used for any other purpose so you can actually leave the id=”Wrapper” it out).

-<div id=”Wrapper” style=”width: 100%; margin: 0 auto;”>(this sets the Wrapper to 100% of available width and center-justified).
-Together with the Width and Height settings of the SIZE & POSITION option under EMBED INFO on the right sidebar we can now change the displayed widget size (this should be at least 350px else the social media buttons won’t be displayed).
+This sets the Wrapper to 100% of available width and center-justified.
+Together with setting the Width and Height settings of the SIZE & POSITION option under EMBED INFO on the right sidebar, we can now change the displayed widget size.
+Setting the width and the height can depend on the width:height ratio of the images you want to display in the slideshow.
+The width should be at least 350px else the 3 social media buttons won’t be displayed.

-- Remove the width and height attributes of the style part of the iframe and replace them with the indicated attributes (left: 0; width: 100%; height: 100%; position: absolute;)
+Remove the width and height (in pixel) attributes of the style part of the iframe and replace them with the indicated attributes:

 This will display as follows on your editor page.